How to Do a Meta-Analysis: A Step-by-Step Guide for Researchers

 Converting Between Effect Measures

 Sometimes individual studies report results in different formats.
-One RCT reports means and SDs, another reports a t-test result, and a third reports only a p-value and direction of effect.
+One randomized controlled trial reports means and SDs, another reports a t-test result, and a third reports only a p-value and direction of effect.
 You need to convert all of these into a common metric.
-Use our effect size calculator to calculate Cohen's d and Hedges' g from means, t-statistics, F-statistics, or correlation coefficients.
+Use our comprehensive effect size calculator to calculate Cohen's d and Hedges' g from means, t-statistics, F-statistics, or correlation coefficients.
 For binary outcomes, you can convert between OR, RR, and RD when you know the baseline event rate.
 Always report your conversion method in the statistical methods section.

 Creating Your Data File